weizman/temp-website/page-what-is-a-realm-in-js.md

 ### Realms in "real life"

-As mentioned before, realms is a javascript concept and is not exclusive to browsers, but I will stick to browsers in my explanation.
+As mentioned before, realms is a JavaScript concept and is not exclusive to browsers, but I will stick to browsers in my explanation.

 Now that we defined what realms are, it's time to "put a face to the name".